NateEag/how-i-code/content/automate-everything.rst

 Given time and training, a human can do suprisingly well at designing data structures and and algorithms.

-Given time and training, a human can do surprisingly poorly at maintaining data structures and executing algorithms.
+Given time and training, a human will still do surprisingly poorly at maintaining data structures and executing algorithms.

-Humans should do the interesting work.
+Humans should do the creative work.
 They should leave the bookkeeping to computers.
-This is the essence of programming.
+That is the essence of programming.

 If it costs more to automate a process than to perform it manually, then automating it may be a poor business decision.
 Beware the false economy,